smallstep/certificates/docs/cas.md

-# Certificate Management Services
+# Certificate Authority Services

-This document describes how to use a certificate management service or CAS to sign X.509 certificates requests.
+This document describes how to use a certificate authority service or CAS to sign X.509 certificates requests.

 A CAS is a system that implements an API to sign certificate requests, the